yt-dlp/yt-dlp/CONTRIBUTING.md

 For extraction to work yt-dlp relies on metadata your extractor extracts and provides to yt-dlp expressed by an [information dictionary](yt_dlp/extractor/common.py#L119-L440) or simply *info dict*.
 Only the following meta fields in the *info dict* are considered mandatory for a successful extraction process by yt-dlp:

  - `id` (media identifier)
- - `title` (media title)
  - `url` (media download URL) or `formats`

 The aforementioned metafields are the critical data that the extraction does not make any sense without and if any of them fail to be extracted then the extractor is considered completely broken.
-While all extractors must return a `title`, they must also allow it's extraction to be non-fatal.
+All extractors must make all other metadata extraction non-fatal.

 For pornographic sites, appropriate `age_limit` must also be returned.